NickiShaw/Fiji_Organelle_Identifier/README.md

 ## Installation
 First make sure that Fiji is installed (find the install [here](https://imagej.net/Fiji/Downloads), make note of the location the download as you will need to add the files to this area (below this path is `C:\Users\name\Fiji.app`).
+Note that 'ImageJ' on it's own is not sufficient to run this program.

 Open Fiji and navigate to `help > Update...`, when the `ImageJ Updater` window opens select `Manage update sites`, then the below window should open:
 ![Manage update sites](https://github.com/NickiShaw/Fiji_Organelle_Identifier/blob/main/Images/update.jpg)